-BPAS fully supports the Government’s objectives to eradicate modern slavery and human trafficking and recognises the significant role we have to play in both combatting it and supporting victims.
-We are committed to ensuring that all of our employees are aware of the Modern Slavery Act 2015 and their safeguarding duty to protect and prevent any further harm and abuse when it is identified or suspected that a child, young person or adult may be or is at risk of modern slavery or human trafficking.
+BPAS welcomes and fully supports the Government’s objectives to eradicate modern slavery and human trafficking and recognises the significant role we have to play in both combatting it and supporting victims.
+BPAS is committed to providing an open and honest account of what we’re doing to prevent modern slavery in our supply chains and business, as well as ensuring that our employees are aware of the Modern Slavery Act 2015 and their safeguarding duty to protect and prevent any further harm and abuse when it is identified or suspected that a child, young person or adult may be or is at risk of modern slavery or human trafficking.
 We have zero tolerance of slavery and human trafficking and are committed to maintaining and improving systems, processes and policies to avoid complicity in human rights violations and to prevent slavery and human trafficking in our supply chain.

-BPAS is an independent not-for-profit reproductive healthcare provider.
+BPAS is an independent, not-for-profit reproductive healthcare provider.
 We have been advocating for and delivering high quality, evidenced based care for more than 50 years.
 Nearly all of the services we provide are on behalf of the National Health Service through a national network of clinics and telemedical/online services.
-Our organisation is governed by a board of Trustees and is managed by an Executive Leadership Team.
+Our organisation is governed by a board of Trustees and is managed by a Strategic Leadership Team.

-We encourage all our employees and workers to report any concerns related to the direct activities, or the supply chains of BPAS.
+BPAS encourages our employees and workers to report any concerns related directly to our activities and services, or our supply chains.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
 The BPAS Whistleblowing Policy is designed to make it easy for workers to make disclosures, without fear of retaliation.
 The policy encourages people to raise concerns directly with their Line Manager, their Freedom to Speak Up Guardian or the HR Department, but also contains contact details of external sources should an employee wish to seek independent advice on a concern that may have.

 BPAS has a mandatory learning course for all employees on Social and Corporate responsibility.
-This training has a section specifically on Modern Slavery.
-This covers some of the ways to identify potential victims of modern slavery as well as how to report potential concerns.
+This training has a section specifically on Modern Slavery and it covers some of the ways to identify potential victims of modern slavery as well as how to report potential concerns.

-We have reviewed the risks that supply chains can present and we expect our suppliers and their sub-contractors to demonstrate a zero tolerance approach to exploitation.
-To this end, all new contracts and those renewing, now include a clause requiring that our suppliers, and their subcontractors, comply with the Act, and commit to zero tolerance.
+BPAS has reviewed the risks that supply chains can present and we expect our suppliers and their sub-contractors to demonstrate a zero-tolerance approach to exploitation.
+To this end, all new contracts and those renewing, now include a clause requiring that our suppliers, and their subcontractors, comply with the Act and commit to zero tolerance.

-Throughout 2020 and 2021, BPAS will continue monitoring and reviewing its supply chain commitments on slavery and human trafficking and commits to the following actions:
+Throughout 2021 and 2022, BPAS will continue monitoring and reviewing our supply chain commitments on slavery and human trafficking and we commit to the following actions:

-The Finance, Audit and Risk Committee has considered and approved this statement and will continue to support the requirements of the legislation.
+The CEO has considered and approved this statement and will continue to support the requirements of the legislation.